Trump says 'may cut off funding' if U.S. schools do not open | Health

 Trump says 'may cut off funding' if U.S. schools do not open

-U.S. President Donald Trump, who has been pushing states to open American schools in the fall, on Wednesday threatened to cut off federal funding to those that did not open.
+U.S. President Donald Trump on Wednesday threatened to cut off funding to schools that do not open in the fall and criticized a federal health agency's guidelines for reopening schools as "very tough & expensive."

-It was not clear what specific aid the Republican president had in mind.
-States are responsible for primary and secondary education under the U.S. Constitution but the federal government provides some supplementary aid.
+It was not clear what specific federal aid the Republican president had in mind.
+States are responsible for primary and secondary education under the U.S. Constitution, but the federal government provides some supplementary funding.
+Trump also took aim at the U.S. Centers for Disease Control and Prevention, the nation's health protection agency whose director sits on the White House coronavirus task force.

+"I disagree with @CDCgov on their very tough & expensive guidelines for opening schools.
+While they want them open, they are asking schools to do very impractical things.
+I will be meeting with them!!!"
+Trump said in a separate Twitter post.
+On Tuesday, Trump held meetings about school reopenings at the White House and said he would pressure state governors to open schools in the fall.

 ALSO READ